Talia2/HOL-TrafficManager/HOL.md

 <a name="Summary"></a>
 ## Summary ##

-Windows Azure Traffic Manager enables you to manage and distribute incoming traffic to your Windows Azure hosted services whether they are deployed in the same data center or in different regions across the world.
+Windows Azure Traffic Manager enables you to manage and distribute incoming traffic to your Windows Azure cloud services whether they are deployed in the same data center or in different regions across the world.

-In this hands-on lab, you explored available load balancing policies and learned how to use them to enhance performance, increase availability, and balance traffic to your hosted services.
+In this hands-on lab, you explored available load balancing policies and learned how to use them to enhance performance, increase availability, and balance traffic to your cloud services.

+---

 <a name="AppendixA"></a>
 ## Appendix A: Configuring your Windows Azure Management Portal Credentials in Visual Studio ##